base-link/base/readme.md

     like void
 ```

-You can have dependent types too (constraints on the type based on the mesh links).
+You can have dependent types too (constraints on the type based on the site links).

 ```link
 form date